 Each athlete only had one horse in the class, putting the pressure on each exhibitor to perform to the best of their abilities.
 Entries included Week Six’s previous FEI winners Kent Farrington (USA) and Kristen Vanderveen (USA), plus Week Five’s grand prix victor, Margie Engle (USA).
 For the first-round track, course designer Manuel Esparza (MEX) created a 16-effort pattern strategically sprawled across the Turtle Creek Casino & Hotel International Ring.

-Fifth to enter the ring, Rich Fellers (USA) and Lux Lady logged the first fault-free ride of the class to serve as the trailblazers, but they would not stand alone for long as Abigail McArdle (USA) soon added her name to the clear list aboard Victorio 5.
+Fifth to enter the ring, Lux Lady logged the first fault-free ride of the class to serve as the trailblazers, but she would not stand alone for long as Abigail McArdle (USA) soon added her name to the clear list aboard Victorio 5.
 By the halfway point, three more had kept all the rails in their cups within the time-allowed: Teddy Vlock (ISR) on Volnay du Boisdeville, Daniel Bluman (ISR) riding Gemma W and Lillie Keenan (USA) with Agana Van Het Gerendal Z. The latter portion of the first round saw seven more combinations qualify for the jump-off, bringing the total numbers of eligible returners to a dozen.
 Capt.
 Brian Cournane (IRL) and Armik, Andrew Bourns (IRL) on Sea Topblue, Granato riding Carlchen W and Catherine Tyree (USA) aboard BEC Lorenzo each turned in clear rounds to earn their place over the short course.
 Following suit were Megan McDermott (USA) and HH Callas, Alise Oken (USA) on Hitchcock VD Broekkant and Vanderveen with the ride on Bull Run’s Risen to close out the first phase with no faults to their names.

 Second to contest the abridged track, McArdle piloted Victorio 5 to a very fast precedent as the first double-clear pair, tripping the timers in 37.75 seconds to lay down the gauntlet.
 The lead quickly changed hands, though, as Bluman and Gemma W galloped to the swifter fault-free time of 37.66 seconds to edge ahead by mere milliseconds.
 Taking the risk and leaving out a stride from fence 9 to 10B, Granato and Carlchen W sped to an efficient trip in 36.57 seconds to overthrow the leaders and claim their stake at the top, awaiting the results of the final four.
 The remaining duos took their turns around the pattern, but none were able to best the efforts of the leading pair, solidifying Granato and Carlchen W as the triumphant team in the $137,000 CaptiveOne Advisors Grand Prix CSI3*.